sschepis-zuul/bitgozer/docs/source/guide/advanced.rst

   :func:`~bit.PrivateKey.send`
 - Supply :ref:`your own UTXOs <unspentparam>`
 - Set :ref:`your own fee <feeparam>`
-- Make sure all :ref:`outputsparam` only use these currencies: satoshi, ubtc, mbtc, or btc.
+- Make sure all :ref:`outputsparam` only use these currencies: satoshi, ugzr, mgzr, or gzr.

 .. _coldstorage: